spatialos/gdk-for-unity/docs/content/testing/running-tests.md

 ./ci/build-test.sh
 ```

-If you have modified anything in the code generator or docs linter tool;
- to re-test these you need to re-run this command:
+To test the code generator or docs linter tool after modifying them, you need to run this command:

 ```bash
 ./ci/build-test.sh
 ```

-If you have modified anything in the Unity Project; to re-test this you can
- re-run this command:
+To test the Unity project after modifying it, you need to run this command:

 ```bash
 ./ci/test.sh